ZimmermanGroup/SlaterGPU/README.md

 For running on GPU, OpenACC is required.
 Code has been tested and compiled with Nvidia HPC SDK 20.7, 21.7 and 21.9.
 A wrapper library for Libcint (https://github.com/sunqm/libcint) is also provided for Gaussian integrals.
+It should be noted that version 5.3.0 of libcint is required at the moment.

 This library uses the resolution of the identity (RI) approximation.
 Thus, auxiliary and main basis sets must be specified.